Evernote free users could be limited to just 50 notes, as plan tested

-Evernote free users could see their accounts limited to a single notebook containing just 50 notes, under a potential plan being tested by the company.
+After an earlier test, all Evernote free users now have their accounts limited to a single notebook containing just 50 notes.

-The change would effectively render the free option completely useless to most people, forcing them to either upgrade to a paid account or switch to a competing product – and could drive many to switch to Apple’s Notes …
+While the company claims that most free users won’t be affected, that is almost certainly counting anyone who briefly trialled it before abandoning it.
+Almost no active users will fall within the new limits, effectively ending the free tier.
+The change will likely drive many to switch to Apple’s Notes …

-TechCrunch says one of its readers was included in a test being performed by Evernote owner Bending Spoons.
+Evernote has now updated a blog post to say that the change applies to all free users.

-TechCrunch was alerted to the test by an Evernote user who logged in to a pop-up message that informed them that unless they upgraded to a paid plan, they would now be limited to only 1 notebook and 50 notes.
-That change would dramatically limit the service for longtime Evernote users who have accumulated hundreds or thousands of notes over the years […]
+From December 4, the Evernote Free experience is changing.
+Going forward, new and existing Free users will have a maximum of fifty notes and one notebook per account.
+These limits refer to the number of notes and notebooks a user can have in their account at one time: you can always delete unwanted content to remain below the threshold.

-The company confirmed to TechCrunch it’s been running a small test that placed limits on the number of notes free users could create, but said the new plan is not yet finalized.
+In keeping with Evernote’s 3 Laws of Data Protection, and to ensure that you retain full ownership of your data, any Free user who currently has more than fifty notes and one notebook will still be able to view, edit, export, share, and delete existing notes and notebooks.

-Currently, free users don’t get access to all the features offered to paying subscribers, but they do get reasonably generous usage limits:
+Previously, free users didn’t get access to all the features offered to paying subscribers, but did get reasonably generous usage limits:

 - 60MB monthly uploads